The Marvelous Land Of Oz

 avail against the long spears and terrible swords of our foes?"

-thing we can do," said one of the girls, "is to surrender as
+best thing we can do," said one of the girls, "is to

-returned Jinjur, more bravely.
-"The enemy is still outside the
+so," returned Jinjur, more bravely.
+"The enemy is still

 dominions,